freechipsproject/diagrammer/README.md

 ### Dependencies
 You will need [GraphViz](https://www.graphviz.org/) (specifically a default path to the program `dot`) and `sbt`.

-Note that this project currently depends on the master branches of all components of the Chisel ecosystem (treadle, firrtl-interpreter, firrtl, chisel-testers, chisel3), so you will need to run `sbt publishLocal` for all components.
+Note that this project currently depends on the master branches of all components of the Chisel ecosystem (chisel3 and firrtl), so you will need to `clone` and `sbt publishLocal` for each of these.

 ### Creating Circuit Diagrams.
 To create a set of graphs of a Firrtl Circuit all you need is this project and a Firrtl file (typically a file